-I started my counselling training 30 years ago, at Metanoia in London but acquired my Diploma in Integrative Counselling from the Iron Mill in Exeter, much more recently, in 2013.
+I started my counselling training 30 years ago, at Metanoia in London but then did a Diploma in Integrative Counselling at the Iron Mill in Exeter, much more recently, in 2013.

 I have a BA (Hons) in English Literature, and an MA in Education Management.

-I am a member of the BACP (British Association of Counsellors and Psychotherapists).
+I am a member of the NCS (National Counselling Society).